-If you're trying to grow your network or attract clients, keeping up with posts from lots of people can start to feel like a full-time job.
+If you’re trying to grow your network or attract clients, keeping up with LinkedIn posts can start to feel like a full-time job.
 It gets tiring fast.

-Let’s say you're a freelance UX designer trying to get noticed by startup founders or product managers in the SaaS space.
-You want to join their conversations and leave thoughtful comments that show your expertise.
+Say you’re a freelance UX designer trying to get noticed by startup founders or product managers in SaaS—you want to jump into their conversations and leave comments that actually show you know your stuff.
+But between client work, switching tabs, and figuring out what to say, it’s a lot.

-In this guide, I’ll show you how to automate LinkedIn comments the right way, what tools to use, and how Sigma Browser’s AI agent can help you do it all more efficiently.
+In this guide, I’ll walk you through how to automate LinkedIn comments the smart way and which tools to use.

 What Does Automating Comments Really Mean?

-- Keeping track of replies so you can jump back in when needed
+- You get notified if someone replies so you can jump back in

 Why Should You Boost Engagement with AI?

-Here are important reasons why you should automate linkedin comments boost engagement with AI:
+Here are important reasons why you should automate linkedin comments boost engagement:

 - Consistency raises visibility